Silvio Raffo: Life and career

-He currently lives in Varese where he teaches Italian literature at Liceo Ernesto Cairoli.
+He currently lives in Varese and is a former teacher of Italian literature at Liceo Ernesto Cairoli.
 He has presented stage performances with his former student Silvia Bottini.

 Poet

 He published his first poetry collection in 1976, followed by many others, notably Lampi della visione and L'equilibrio terrestre, both for Crocetti Editore.
 His work was praised, among others, by the Nobel Prize-candidate poet Maria Luisa Spaziani.

 Novelist

 A prolific novelist, he has published eight novels, among which are La voce della pietra (Voice from the Stone, 1996), shortlisted for the Premio Strega in 1997, and Virginio, both published by Il Saggiatore.
 When it first came out, Voice from the Stone was greatly praised by the English novelist Muriel Spark.

 Translator and essayist

 To date, he is the most prolific translator of English women writers, having so far translated works by Emily Dickinson, Christina Rossetti, Edna St. Vincent Millay, Emily Brontë, Dorothy Parker, and Sara Teasdale, who he first translated and had published in Italy.
 The result of his many years' studies on Emily Dickinson, he published in 2009 the essay "La Sposa del Terrore" (The Terror's Bride).
 A new biography of the poet of Amherst is going to be published in 2011.